Yuktajambhale/Zepto_SQL_data_analysis_project/README.md

-🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
+🛒 Zepto E-commerce SQL Data Analyst Portfolio Project 📌 Overview

-This is a real-world SQL data analytics portfolio project based on an e-commerce inventory dataset scraped from Zepto, one of India’s leading quick-commerce platforms.
+A real-world SQL Data Analytics portfolio project built on an e-commerce inventory dataset scraped from Zepto, one of India’s leading quick-commerce platforms.

-The project simulates an end-to-end Data Analyst workflow, starting from raw data ingestion to business-focused SQL analysis and insights.
-It closely reflects how data analysts work with real production-like data.
+This project simulates a complete end-to-end Data Analyst workflow — from raw data ingestion to business-focused SQL analysis — closely reflecting how analysts work with production-like datasets in real companies.

 🎯 Who This Project Is For

 📊 Data Analyst / Business Analyst aspirants

-📚 Beginners learning SQL with hands-on practice
+📚 Beginners learning SQL through hands-on practice

-💼 Candidates preparing for analytics interviews in retail, e-commerce, or product-based companies
+💼 Candidates preparing for analytics interviews

-🧠 Anyone looking to showcase practical SQL skills through a strong portfolio project
+🧠 Anyone showcasing practical SQL skills in a portfolio

-📌 Project Overview
+🎯 Project Objective

 The goal of this project is to use SQL to:

-Set up a realistic e-commerce inventory database
+Build a realistic e-commerce inventory database

 Perform Exploratory Data Analysis (EDA)